Chris-B33/Federated-Imitation-Racing/README.md

     - At the same time, the centralised model will be trained on all that data together at once.
     - Then it will reset its data too to make a fair comparison.
 4. **Gather validation data**
-    - Run record_training_data.py through the scripting interface of Dolphin.
+    - Run record_validation_data.py through the scripting interface of Dolphin.
     - Play some races.
 5. **Run comparison**
     - Run compare.py
-    - This uses that validation data on both models and compares performance.
+    - This pipes the validation data through each model and compares performance.